 Cheap Eats at The Guide’s Pantry

 Start your day off right with a more budget-friendly breakfast than some of the dining rooms will give you.
 Open from 6:30am to 10pm, The Guide’s Pantry is the perfect place to get a cup of coffee, a muffin or pastry for breakfast, or sandwiches and salads for a light lunch.
 Eat-in or take-out, this is a good place for quick and easy options.

 Fondue at the Walliser Stube

-With all these mountains and lakes, you’ll feel right at home in this alpine inspired restaurant with a cozy pub feel.
-With schnitzels and strudels to choose from, there’s a more fun option to go for.
+With all these mountains and lakes, you’ll feel right at home in this alpine-inspired restaurant with a cozy pub feel.
+There’s a more fun option to go for with schnitzels and strudels to choose from.
 Fondue.
 Indulge in the “Chateau Experience” with a Fairmont-worthy 3 course meal, 2 of which are fondue.
 Cheese fondue to start and chocolate fondue for dessert.

 Romantic Dining at the Lakeview Lounge

 You’re at the Fairmont Chateau Lake Louise; you may as well spend as much time looking at this sensationally wonderful lake as you can.
 Enjoy a classic cocktail and a delectable dinner while gazing out of the oversized windows at Lake Louise and the glaciers behind.
 On summer days, try the patio seating.
 I recommend the tomato coconut soup and the lobster mac & cheese.